-Expert Senior Living Advisors from A Place for Mom can help direct you to Alzheimer's Care communities.
-Together, we will find the perfect fit for your loved one; and we will provide direction and support as needed.
-We partner with 7 Alzheimer's Care communities in ND and the surrounding area, so there are many options to choose from.
+Expert Senior Living Advisors from A Place for Mom can help direct you to Memory Care communities.
+Together, we will find the perfect fit for your loved one, and we will provide direction and support as needed.
+We partner with 2 Memory Care facilities in Bismarck and the surrounding area, so there are many options to choose from.
 A Place for Mom is the largest senior living referral service in North America, and we can help you make a good choice at no cost to you.

 Looking for general info?
-Click here for more on Alzheimer's Care in Bismarck.
+Click here for more on Memory Care in Bismarck.

 Memory care services provide assistance to people who require specialized memory care.
 This type of community provides specialized aid in a location principally designed with various safety features.
 Memory care living environments possess supervised areas to prevent roaming which is a typical symptom of Dementia.
 Residents may live in semi-private apartments or private rooms.
 This kind of community provides 24-hour supervised care with meals, health management, and recreational activities for occupants.
 North Dakota maintains specific regulations related to this type of community.

 Cost of living can be a big influence when determining which community is best for you or your loved one’s needs.
 The rent burden for Bismarck is around 13.4% of the average monthly income.
 The median monthly cost for rent in Bismarck is $925 and the median price for a home for Bismarck is approximately $220,972.